 Each of the three series includes four instructional Learn modules that build participants’ core knowledge in key areas, including early learning and development, adult learning, and leadership and management.
 The fifth module is a Plan and Apply module designed to support participants as they map key learnings and to create and implement a plan tailored to their site and work.
-Participants may take the Learn modules in any order but must complete all four Learn modules in a series before they take the Plan and Apply module within that series.

 Leading for Early Learning and Development provides early education leaders with foundational knowledge, skills, and tools necessary for cultivating optimal learning environments and experiences.
 The four Learn modules plus the Plan and Apply module that comprise Series 1 offer leaders insights into critical issues related to learning and development for both children and adults.

-Register Today for Individual Series 1 Learn Modules
+Series 1 Learn Modules

 Learn D: Strong Relationships and Interactions